Ortho Sports Medicine Orange County Medical Center - Curriculum

 This arrangement of gradually increasing responsibility is designed to transition the fellow from the level of a chief resident to the level of a highly competent orthopedic sports medicine practitioner.
 Even though the fellow’s level of autonomy will be increasing throughout the year, the fellows will never go unsupervised.
 The amount of direct attending intervention will be according to the individual skill level of the fellow.
 An attending will always be immediately available in both the clinic and operating room setting.
 Also, all surgical cases will be discussed prior to surgery at the weekly “Case Presentation Conference”.

-The work week include two days of clinic, two days of surgery and one educational day.
-Call is scheduled four to six weekends a year.
-Our hospital is community hospital with no level 1 trauma.
-The fellow, like the staff, will take call with a physician’s assistant and orthopedic tech, and will have back up by the on call attending and a fellowship trained trauma surgeon.
+The work week typically includes one to two days of clinic, two to three days of surgery and a half day for educational purposes.
+Call is scheduled approximately eight weekends a year.
+Our hospital is a community hospital with no level 1 trauma.
+The fellow, like the staff, will take call with a physician’s assistant and orthopedic tech.
+They will have back up by the on call attending and a fellowship trained trauma surgeon.
 It is the belief of our staff that the call schedule described is the minimum amount required to maintain adequate competency for routine orthopedic trauma cases while not negatively impacting their sports medicine experience.
 No weekday call is required.
 The fellow will be paid for call at the staff rate.

-Inpatient duties are limited to the appropriate post-operative care of the fellow’s patients requiring in-patient surgery.
+Inpatient duties are limited to the appropriate post-operative care of the fellow’s patients that require in-patient surgery.
 These cases will be rare, as most sports patients at our institution are treated on an outpatient basis.
-The fellow will make inpatient rounds while on call.